“Economics is the art to meet unlimited needs with scarce resources.” – Laurence J. Peter

 - Administrative Reforms Commissions (ARC) Reports

-As you can see, the questions are linked to the syllabus but are taken from current happenings.
+Aspirants can get previous years’ consolidated Economics Questions for UPSC Mains GS 3 in the linked article.
+Following the link, you will find that the questions are linked to the syllabus but are also taken from current happenings.
 Apart from a thorough understanding of theoretical concepts, you should also be able to analyse the impact of various governmental policies and steps.
-Click on the following link to watch video lectures on various current affairs topics related to economics.

 Now, let us focus on the economics optional papers.